Ujjawal-Kantt/Your_HR/README.md

 # Your-HR

 Your-HR is a web-based platform designed to simplify the management of personal data and documents for users.
 This project allows users to register, upload resumes, and manage their profiles securely.
+# Due to the backend being hosted on Render's free tier, initial login may experience a slight delay as the server restarts after periods of inactivity.

 ## Table of Contents